dhanvantibhavsar/RiscV/VSD_Camera_Interfacing/Readme.md

 2. Comment line no 10 and Uncomment line no. 11 in [SendUartImageBitNet.cpp](./src/SendUartImageBitNet.cpp) file and define DisplayMode = 0 \
 this will send image in 112x 112 size to be displayed on ArduImageCapture
 3. Select Correct Port to which the board is connected
-4. Build and upload the code to Arduino
+4. Build and upload the code to VSD Squadron Mini board
 5. Open Arduino IDE then select `tool> ArduImageCapture`
 6. Select correct port and click on listen
     - You should be able to visualize the captured image on the ArduImageCapture